AdobeDocs/support-resources.en/help/adobe-success-portal/technical-persona/key-functionalities-for-technical-persona.md

 ![view-and-manage-existing-cases](/help/adobe-success-portal/assets/technical-persona-view-cases.png)

-This will redirect you to the **[!UICONTROL Case Management]** section of the portal with a list of open and closed cases.
+This will redirect you to the [Case Management](/help/adobe-success-portal/technical-persona/support-and-insights/support-and-insights-overview#case-management.md) section of the portal with a list of open and closed cases.

 ## Alerts & Adobe Status